 Gabriela de Lana, Carolina Luz, Renata Martinho, Marina Accioly, GMM-Anchor System, SA Martins Sliding Doors, Q-Railing System

-Over 3,800 m2 of Dekton adorn this unique façade
+More than 3,800 m2 of Dekton on a unique facade

-Cap Ferrat is an iconic residential building located on the exclusive Avenida Vieira Souto in Ipanema, Rio de Janeiro.
-Built in 1976, this 20-story landmark of the Ipanema district has a surface area of 2,000 m2 and is home to apartments, duplexes, garages, and communal areas.
+Cap Ferrat is an iconic residential building located on exclusive Avenida Vieira Souto in Ipanema, Rio de Janeiro.
+Built in 1976, this 20-story landmark of the Ipanema district has a surface area of 2,000 m2 and is home to apartments, duplexes, garages and communal areas.

 The 12 mm-thick pieces were cut and the exact number, dimensions and location of their perforations made at the Cosentino factory in Cantoria, Almería, before being shipped to Brazil.
 The perforations made were the result of a ground-breaking fixing technique developed for this project by the company GMM Anchor Systems, supported throughout by the Cosentino engineering department.
-The anchoring pieces used were from Keil, provided by Cosentino.
+For the anchoring, Keil pieces provided by Cosentino were used.
 Other pieces and metal accessories were produced by GMM.

-Dekton Danae was the color chosen for the facade's cladding because of its elegance and resemblance to the color of the beach's sand.
+The Dekton colour chosen for the facade’s cladding was the cream tone Danae due to its elegance and similarity to the colour of the sand on the beach.

 Juan Carlos Di Filippo